cvilas/grape/docs/02_roadmap.md

 ## Notes

-- Use C++20 or newer features in development
+- Use C++23 or newer features in development
-- Introduce C++ modules support once CMake 3.28 is out

 ```c++
 // hello world in C++23